Bryan Bardin

 Download PDF

 I grew up in St. Pete, went to UF, spent seven years in New York, and then came home.
-I'm a fourth-generation Presbyterian, a volunteer leader in my faith community, and I'm happiest when I'm making something better than I found it.
+I'm a fourth-generation Presbyterian, a volunteer leader in my community, and I'm happiest when I'm making something better than I found it.

 A Steady Hand